ravedaymond/PxbWriter/README.md

 <span id="target-mark"></span><span id="target">Hello World!</span><span id="target-cursor"></span>
 ```

-[^note]: The above example does not set any character or symbol for the Cursor or Mark sections being used.
+> The above example does not set any character or symbol for the Cursor or Mark sections being used.
 It also uses `<span>` elements.
 This is recommended for consistency, but this library should work with any three `<html>` elements.

 For both the **Cursor** and **Mark** elements, ensure that they have the same ID as the **Target** element, with the addition of `-cursor` or `-mark` respectively.